 - More Beans (from seed)

 Container gardens can be so creative!

 I actually really like the creativity that planting in pots and containers allows.
-I like to grow different things in the same pots…things like spinach and strawberries together.
+I like to grow different things in the same pots…things like spinach and strawberries together (they’re a great companion planting).
 Or basil and tomatoes.
 Or big pots filled to the brim with chives.
 Sometimes I will even add some flowers to the pots too.